jpizzzel/ee31_websocket_page/README.md

 # EE31 Arduino WebSocket Client

 WebSocket-based web application for interacting with Arduino via WS.
+Final version of code in index.html and index.js

 ## Quick Start